 – Kurt Vonnegut, Jr. in a letter to Ms. Lockwood’s class at Xavier High School

-The Vonnegut Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.
+The Kurt Vonnegut Museum and Library is proud to partner with teachers and students of all ages all over the country to honor Kurt Vonnegut’s dedication to arts education.

 We know that getting students to engage with reading can be a challenge.
 But when we introduce them to Vonnegut, something magical happens.
 Students are laughing; they’re discussing; they’re thinking deeply and grappling with every complex facet of what it means to be human.

-That’s why the Vonnegut Museum*Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
+That’s why the Vonnegut Museum and Library is helping to bring Vonnegut to classrooms from California to Pennsylvania with our Teaching Vonnegut Workshop.
 And we’re doing it at no cost to teachers.

 Kurt Vonnegut’s sense of humor and willingness to speak out is irresistible to students, after you get them to open the book.

 Since 2011, we’ve reached over 500 students in 10 states with our teacher training program Teaching Vonnegut.
 And this year, we’re taking the show on the road to Baltimore City Schools and Towson University, teaching our whole workshop to teachers on the East Coast and exposing a whole new set of young minds to Vonnegut’s ideals of peace, kindness, common decency, and the joy of creativity.

 Workshops and Guest Speakers

 We know that learners can be found far beyond the classroom.
 That’s why, in addition to our teacher workshops, we offer guest speakers and writing workshops for anyone who wants to make their soul grow.
-From our Banned Books Week speaker series (12 speakers in 6 days!) to our regular rotation of touring authors, the Vonnegut Museum*Library is committed to connecting community members with folks who have some great ideas.
+From our Banned Books Week speaker series (12 speakers in 6 days!) to our regular rotation of touring authors, the Vonnegut Museum and Library is committed to connecting community members with folks who have some great ideas.